Zorgbijjou/zorginzage-homemonitoring/README.md

 }
 ```

-For all FHIR *search* operations that are part of the [MedMij FHIR Implementation Guide: BgZ](https://informatiestandaarden.nictiz.nl/wiki/MedMij:V2020.01/FHIR_BGZ_2017#PHR:_request_message), a rule must be included.
+For all FHIR *search* operations <--- ??SEARCH OF READ?? that are part of the [MedMij FHIR Implementation Guide: BgZ](https://informatiestandaarden.nictiz.nl/wiki/MedMij:V2020.01/FHIR_BGZ_2017#PHR:_request_message), a rule must be included.
 `/[path]` must be replaced by the FHIR type. `/[$operation]` must be replaced by a possibly mandatory operation, e.g., `$lastn`. `[?queries]` must be replace by possibly mandatory query parameters, e.g., `code=http://snomed.info/sct|365508006`.

-The following resource types may be included in the Authorization Credential:
+The following resource types may be included in the Authorization Record:

 - Patient
 - Coverage